OptimalBits/bull/README.md

 It uses redis for persistence, so the queue is not lost if the server goes down for any reason.

-If you need more features than the one provided by Bull check [Kue](https://github.com/learnboost/kue) but keep in mind this open [issue](https://github.com/LearnBoost/kue/issues/130).
+If you need more features than the ones provided by Bull check [Kue](https://github.com/learnboost/kue) but keep in mind this open [issue](https://github.com/LearnBoost/kue/issues/130).